aayushsoni4/Movie-Recommendation-System/README.md

 3. **Content-Based Filtering**: Content-based filtering recommends movies based on the characteristics and features of the selected movie.
 It suggests movies with similar genres, directors, or actors.

-4. **Recommendation Generation**: The system combines the results from collaborative filtering and content-based filtering to generate a list of the top 10 recommended movies for the user.
+4. **Recommendation Generation**: Using content-based filtering, the system calculates similarity between the selected movie and others based on their features like genre, overview, director, and actors.
+It then ranks the movies by similarity and generates a list of the top 10 recommended movies for the user.

 5. **User Interface**: The system provides a user-friendly interface where users can input the movie of their choice and receive personalized recommendations.